 - 1. 50 MC of Common Curriculum modules. - 2.
 Complete the requirements of a major (including 10 MC Yale-NUS Capstone module in the major and appropriate other coursework), of which at least 20 MC must be taken at Yale-NUS (except where a Head of Studies grants in advance that external modules may be used to satisfy major requirements in excess of the normal ceiling). - 3.
 The remainder of the 160 MC will be elective modules, of which at least 25 MC must be taken at Yale-NUS.
 Students may petition the Committee on Academic Standards for an exception if more than 25 MC are earned through external modules.
 The petition should be submitted as early as possible and no later than Week 2 of the student's final semester.
-Approval may be granted for a variety of reasons but on the condition that a student's final transcript will be recognisable as that of a typical graduate of a Liberal Arts and Sciences College.
+Approval may be granted for a variety of reasons but on the condition that a student's final transcript will be recognisable as that of a typical graduate of a Liberal Arts and Sciences College. - Students from the Class of 2018 should check their specific Common Curriculum module requirement with Registry. - Students from the Class of 2018 are required to complete 50 MC for a major.
+Students from the Class of 2019 and beyond are required to complete a minimum of 54 MC for a major.

-Double Degree Programme with NUS Faculty of Law (DDP Law) Bachelor of Arts with Honours and Bachelor of Laws (Honours)
+Double Degree Programme with NUS Faculty of Law (DDP Law)

+Bachelor of Arts with Honours and Bachelor of Laws (Honours)